 CALL FOR ENTRIES

 Entry Fee: $30 OHCA members, $40 non-members, for up to three pieces.
 Become a new OHCA member at the time of delivery and get your entry fee waived!
-Call or visit www.ohanloncenter.org for more details.
+Call or Click here for more details on membership.

 When seeking to understand Wabi-Sabi, it is helpful to contemplate the idea that beauty is inherent in a simple object, which in turn evokes a quiet, thoughtful mood and atmosphere.
 The emphasis of this exhibit will be not on the final perfected form of the work, but on how well pieces reflect a sense and feeling of this elusive concept.
 In particular, focus will be on the imaginative use of natural materials that may include found objects.

-Please see the Wabi-Sabi portion of the OHCA website for inspiration and more resources: ohanloncenter.org/wabi-sabi/
+Visit the Wabi-Sabi page of our website for inspiration & resources: ohanloncenter.org/wabi-sabi/

 Contemporary, expressionistic, abstract, exploratory, and/or experimental entries encouraged.